hwchen/mondrian-rest-cli/README.md

 # Usage
 ```
 Note: all subcommands have alias of the first letter of the subcommand.

+Note on naming:

+- The easiest way to name levels is to separate each part of a level name by a period, e.g. "Geography.County".
+- Names with square brackets should also parse correctly; please file a bug if there's a mistake. e.g. "[Geography].[County]"
+- Names without a hierarchy will use the default hierarchy of the Dimension name.
+- For member names, the following should all be equivalent.
+Note that there is easy syntax for multiple members:
+  - Geography.County.1,2
+  - Geography.County.&1
+  - Geography.County.&1,&2
+  - [Geography].[County].&[1,2]
+  - [Geography].[County].[&1,&2]
+  I try to remove as many leading ampersands as possible.
+File a bug if something unexpected happens.

 USAGE:
     mondrian-rest-cli [FLAGS] [OPTIONS] <SUBCOMMAND>